juancgn/twitterbot/README.md

 ## Features

 - **Database Connection:** The bot establishes a connection to a local SQLite database that manages quotes, queueing, and post logging.
-- **Tweet Posting:** Quotes are posted as tweets using the Twitter API v2 with Tweepy.
+- **Tweet Posting:** Quotes are posted as Tweets using the Twitter API v2 with Tweepy.
 - **Scheduling:** Multiple schedule options are provided which take care of the posting timing
 - **Logging:** Events and errors are logged to assist with performance monitoring and troubleshooting.
 - **Queueing:** Used quotes will be queued randomly in the second half of the queue, so the quote selection is random enough but an used quote is not posted again too soon.
+- **Efficient implementation** Twitterbot uses passive waiting and has therefore a very low CPU usage

 ## Requirements